yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Print the command-line help and exit.

 --username *username*
-: YSQL username to connect to the YugabyteDB
+: YSQL username to connect to the database.

 --password *password*
-: The password for YSQL username to connect to the YugabyteDB
+: The password for YSQL user.

 --database *database*
-: Name of the YSQL database to connect to the YugabyteDB
+: Name of the YSQL database to connect to.

 --base_dir *base-directory*
-: The base directory for the yugabyted server to connect to.
+: The base directory of the yugabyted server to connect to.

 #### ycql